Phi Beta Kappa

 Eligibility for election to Phi Beta Kappa is determined on the basis of those grades reported on the Middlebury College transcript.
-By vote of the Middlebury faculty, since Fall Term 2003, the following grades have been included on the transcript: Middlebury College courses taught during the academic year in Middlebury, VT; Middlebury College courses taught in the Middlebury summer language schools or any of the campuses of the Bread Loaf School of English; Middlebury College courses taught at the C.V.
-Starr-Middlebury Schools Abroad; courses taught in other approved programs of off-campus study.
+By vote of the Middlebury faculty, since Fall Term 2003, the following grades have been included on the transcript: Middlebury College courses taught during the academic year in Middlebury, VT; Middlebury College courses taught in the Middlebury Language Schools or any of the campuses of the Bread Loaf School of English; Middlebury College courses taught at the Middlebury C.V.
+Starr Schools Abroad; courses taught in other approved programs of off-campus study.

 In order to be eligible for election in August, students must have completed six consecutive semesters at Middlebury College, the C.V.
 Starr-Middlebury Schools Abroad, or other approved programs of off-campus study, and they must have accumulated at least 27 college credits toward the B.A. degree.

 Students who complete their degree requirements in February are considered for election to Phi Beta Kappa the following May, and will be notified of their election on the Thursday afternoon prior to Commencement.

 Transfer students are eligible for election to Phi Beta Kappa in May, provided they have taken at least 18 courses at Middlebury College.